zzfima/docs.ru-ru/docs/visual-basic/programming-guide/language-features/arrays/index.md

 'Declare a single-dimension array of 5 values
 Dim numbers(4) As Integer

-‘Declare a single-dimension array and set array element values
+'Declare a single-dimension array and set array element values
 Dim numbers = New Integer() {1, 2, 4, 8}

- ‘Redefine the size of an existing array retaining the current values
+'Redefine the size of an existing array retaining the current values
 ReDim Preserve numbers(15)

- ‘Redefine the size of an existing array, resetting the values
+'Redefine the size of an existing array, resetting the values
 ReDim numbers(15)

-‘Declare a multi-dimensional array
+'Declare a multi-dimensional array
 Dim matrix(5, 5) As Double

-‘Declare a multi-dimensional array and set array element values
+'Declare a multi-dimensional array and set array element values
 Dim matrix = New Integer(4, 4) {{1, 2}, {3, 4}, {5, 6}, {7, 8}}

- ‘Declare a jagged array
+'Declare a jagged array
 Dim sales()() As Double = New Double(11)() {}
 ```